Why is a quality assurance tester needed on a software development team?

 To uncover bugs, testers use exploratory testing, which entails operating software in an unstructured manner.
 Because of its adaptability and creativity, exploratory testing can reveal undetected flaws.

-By identifying and reporting issues, QA testers help develop better products.
+By identifying and reporting issues, QA testers help develop better products, which is a key factor in determining mobile app ROI.
 Ensuring software is straightforward to operate is another way they aid in its usability.
 Product usability refers to how simple it is for a user to carry out a desired task.

 The quality of software depends on several factors, including: